Visit Our Courtyard

 However we are accepting wildlife patients using social distancing protocols.
 Click for more information.

 WildCare’s Courtyard is located at 76 Albert Park Lane in San Rafael.
 Click for driving directions.

-Our Courtyard is open daily from 9am to 5pm (9am – 1pm on New Year’s Day, Thanksgiving, Christmas Eve, Christmas Day and New Year’s Eve.)
+Our Courtyard is open daily from 9am to 5pm (9am – 1pm on New Year’s Day, Thanksgiving, the Friday after Thanksgiving, Christmas Eve, Christmas Day and New Year’s Eve.)
 Admission is FREE!

 Wildlife Ambassadors are on view in our courtyard every day.
 Special presentations of ambassadors are available as follows (schedule subject to change without notice):

 Live animal presentation 11:00 am

 Thank you to Hendrickson Pools for their generous donation of time and materials to create our new Pool Bird Pool!
 Visit them online at hendricksonpools.com

 Guided Center Tours with a special animal encounter are also available.